zink-lang/blog/posts/2025-04-04-debugging-the-depths.md

     TotalSupply::set(TotalSupply::get().add(value));
 }
 ```
 Now, this incorrectly updates TotalSupply instead of the recipient’s balance.
-It’s not the cause of the current revert (since that happens on the sender’s check), but it’ll break the transfer’s correctness. so i updated it to this
+It’s not the cause of the current revert (since that happens on the sender’s check), but it’ll break the transfer’s correctness. so I updated it:
 ```rust
 let to_balance = Balances::get(to);
 Balances::set(to, to_balance.add(value));
 ```

-Back to debugging, after adding custom logs at several points in the test, i was able to track the source of the issue.
+Back to debugging, after adding custom logs at several points in the test, I was able to track the source of the issue.
 The issue orginates from` _update`’s else branch:
 ```rust
 if from.eq(Address::empty()) {
     TotalSupply::set(TotalSupply::get().add(value));